dataforgoodfr/batch7_satellite_ges/README.md

 # What we have achieved

- - We gater data from EDGAR and World Resource Institute and plot them on a map.
+ - We gather data from EDGAR and World Resource Institute and plotted them on a map.
  - We get raw satellite data from NASA and merge the to monthly dataset with the data we need.
- - We compute a gaussian curve fit over each orbit and save the results.
+ - We compute a Gaussian curve fit over each orbit and save the results.
- - We plot the results and the know emission on a map
+ - We plot the results and the know emission on a map.

 Here is a sample of a peak witth the gaussian found :
 ![CO2_peak of Laiwu](https://github.com/dataforgoodfr/batch7_satellite_ges/raw/master/image.png)